-4.58 Table 4.1 summarises the HRA screening conclusions regarding whether likely significant effects (LSEs) in relation to each broad impact type would occur for each European site as a result of the Bassetlaw Local Plan.
+4.58 Table 4.1 summarises the HRA screening conclusions regarding whether likely significant effects (LSEs) in relation to each broad impact type would occur for each European site as a result of the Bassetlaw Local Plan as proposed to be modified.

-4.59 The screening assessment concluded that the Bassetlaw Local Plan alone may result in likely significant effects on Birklands and Bilhaugh SAC as a result of increased recreation pressure.
+Bassetlaw Local Plan Main Modifications: Habitats Regulations Assessment August 2023 effects on Birklands and Bilhaugh SAC as a result of increased recreation pressure.
 In addition, likely significant effects in-combination with other Local Plans on water quality in relation to Humber Estuary SAC, SPA and Ramsar cannot be ruled out.